-Course Name: Sports Development and Policy Course Code: MSM 607 Credit hours: 3
+Course Name: Sports Development and Policy

 The course deals with development of sport and the various policies for sport development in the UAE, GCC and international levels.
 The management of sport development and sport for human development is discussed.
 Sport development will be examined from a social construct and infrastructure development.
 Policies to develop Sports at a regional and international level are discussed in the course.